PBL2018 International Conference

 December 11th, 2017

-A number of pre-conference workshops will take place around the Silicon Valley on February 15 and 16, and will highlight innovative pedagogies and technologies in support of active and team-and project-based learning.
-We hope to offer exciting hands-on and inspirational experiences to various target audiences.
+Pre-conference workshops will take place at Santa Clara University and Stanford University on February 16, highlighting innovative pedagogies and technologies that support active team-and project-based learning.
+Exciting hands-on experiences are designed for various target audiences.

 Rector of Erasmus University